intel/dffml/docs/plugins/dffml_model.rst

   - Features to train on

-- directory: String
+- directory: Path

-  - default: /home/user/.cache/dffml/scratch
+  - default: ~/.cache/dffml/scratch
   - Directory where state should be saved

 dffml_model_scikit